I Have Been Here Before

 I Have Been Here Before is a play by J. B. Priestley, first produced by Lewis Casson at the Royalty Theatre, London, on 22 September 1937.

+The play is one of Priestley's Time Plays, and in 1947, the script was republished in a Pan Books paperback titled Three Time-Plays, collected with the author's Dangerous Corner and Time and the Conways.

 Plot introduction

 At a rural inn on a Yorkshire moor, three people become involved in a strange confrontation with the hallmarks of déjà vu, and a physicist attempts to prevent a disaster.

 Plot summary

 Act I

-Sam and his daughter Sally, proprietors of the Black Bull Inn, are awaiting the arrival of guests when an elderly German professor stops to make enquiries.
+Sam and his daughter Sally, proprietors of the Black Bull Inn, are awaiting the arrival of guests, when an elderly German professor stops to make enquiries.
 The inn is booked out; he asks unusual questions about the people staying at the inn, but his conjectures appear to be wrong.
 Shortly after he is turned away, the three women they had been expecting cancel their bookings by telephone.
 Sally is annoyed at the cancellation, but almost immediately they receive another telephone call from Mr and Mrs Ormund, a wealthy couple who book two rooms.

 Their other guest, the schoolmaster Oliver Farrant, returns from a walk, and is closely followed by the professor, who has seen him enter.
 The professor introduces himself as Dr Görtler, a German refugee, and asks eagerly for a room.

 When the Ormunds arrive, Mr Farrant is startled to realise that they are his new employers; the Ormunds are starting a school, and have already appointed him as headmaster.
 They chat briefly, but Mr Ormund does not talk to him, and expresses reservations to his wife.
 Dr Görtler joins the Ormunds and unnerves them by asking strangely accurate questions about their feelings of déjà vu.
 When Görtler has gone to bed, Sally explains to the other guests the inexplicably successful predictions the professor had made that afternoon about their identities.